TomF46/FinanceApp/README.md

 4. Run migrations using `sail artisan migrate` to create the database tables.
 5. **Option 1:** Run `sail artisan db:seed` to add a admin user to the project, this default admin users username and password can be set in the `.env` file by editing the values for `ADMIN_EMAIL` & `ADMIN_PASSWORD`.
 **Option 2:** Alternatively you can run `sail artisan db:seed --class=AdvancedSeeder` to seed the database with the same Admin as the above open as well as a user from each role, an area, a retail location, and products, all the data needed to get straight in to completing applications.
 Usernames can be found in `database/seeders/AdvancedSeeder.php` and all non admin passwords are set to the environment variable `TESTING_PASSWORD` by default.
+6. Run `sail artisan passport:install` without this you wont be able to login
-6. By default the Application will be running on localhost.
+7. By default the Application will be running on localhost.